Foreign Direct Investment in Utah

 Immediate family members of EB-5 foreign entrepreneur visa applicants You must invest at least US$500,000 in a targeted employment area (high unemployment or rural area).
 In return, USCIS may grant conditional permanent residence to the individual.

-Four approved EB-5 visa regional centers are located in Utah
+Five approved EB-5 visa regional centers are located in Utah

 A Regional Center is a United States Citizenship and Immigration Service (USCIS) approved and monitored organization.
 Regional Centers are created by a U.S. citizen who identifies potentially profitable projects within a defined geographical area in the U.S. These projects must also be associated with specific market segments that can result in job creation and economic growth with additional capital investment.
 With USCIS’ approval, the Regional Center oversees EB-5 related compliance and management of the project.